Akashraiden/-Real-Time-Debate-Moderator-and-Fact-Checker/Readme.md

-# 🎤 Real-Time Debate Moderator & Fact-Checker Using LLm model
+# 🎤 Real-Time Debate Moderator & Fact-Checker Using LLM Model

 This Streamlit application enables users to **transcribe**, **moderate**, **fact-check**, **analyze sentiment**, **summarize**, and **translate** audio content from live or recorded debates.
 It leverages **OpenAI's Whisper** for audio transcription and **Gemini 1.5 Pro** (Google Generative AI) for intelligent text-based tasks.